About ABNN - Alberta Nonprofit Network

 Our province has over 25,000 nonprofit organizations contributing to the quality of life of Albertans.
 The sector is a crucial part of Alberta’s community fabric.

 ABNN includes organizations from every corner of the province, urban and rural.
-ABNN was originally founded through the collaboration of several Alberta capacity-building nonprofits:
+The ABNN Exploration Committee helps guide the work of ABNN, always driven by the priorities and voices of those in the sector.

 Moving the Sector Forward – What We're Working On Today